davewhiteland/compsci-superbasics/collections/_hardware/connections.md

 Fast network connections are often implemented by transmitting light along optical fibres (instead of electric signals over along wires).
 It's rare for this to be a connection on your own computer, unless your computer is a server.
-Fibre optic cables can carry data for miles and are used in subsea cables to connect continents.
+Fibre optic cables carry data at the speed of light for hundreds of miles and are used in subsea cables to connect continents.
 But metal wires are cheaper and more robust than fibres, which is why they are used for the local connections you might be plugging in and out.